 Graphic from the James Rouse Company

-The mall had been given an indoor-outdoor face lift, although no new store space was added.
-Two parking garages shown on this plan had been built in the 1970s.
-There was now parking for 1,800 autos.
-Ivey's, who were outpositioned in the new outlet mall scenario, moved out in May 1981 and were followed by Burlington Coat Factory.
-By late 1984, a 4-bay Food Court was in operation.
+The complex was given an indoor-outdoor face lift, although no new store space was added.
+Two parking garages had been built in the 1970s, increasing the mall's parking capacity to 1,800 autos.
+Ivey's, who were outpositioned in the new outlet mall scenario, moved out in May 1981.
+They were followed by Burlington Coat Factory.
+By late 1984, a 4-bay Food Court was also in operation.

 OUTLET SQUARE TENANTS 1985: